myndpm/open-source/docs/dyn-forms/intro/6-conditions.md

 ]
 ```

-or if our control is a Multiselect we can expect an `Array` of values to be present in the `other.field` value:
+or if our control is a MultiSelect we can expect an `Array` of values to be present in the `user.roles` value:

 ```typescript
 match: [